 I agree with the above.
 I would add that there is a two year statute of limitations.
 Once someone is arrested (or cited) for marijuana possession the District Attorney's Office has two years to file an information on the case.
-If you posted a bond and were magistrated a court date will be mailed to...Read more »
+If you posted a bond and were magistrated a court date will be...Read more »

 Not being able to speak to your lawyer is no reason to run away from charges.
 If you have not communicated with your lawyer you need to hire a different lawyer.
 If your lawyer is court appointed ask to approach the judge when you go to court and ask for a new court appointed lawyer because your...Read more »

 You should immediately post her bond and get her out of there.
 Some attorneys, like our firm, post attorney bonds to better serve our clients.
 Once your mom is out your attorney can begin working on getting your mother's case dismissed.
 Good luck.
-This is a scary problem but fixable in the hands of...Read more »
+This is a scary problem but fixable in the...Read more »

 The answer is yes.
 Once you have a warrant for your arrest any police officer who contacts you and is aware of the warrant can arrest you.
 However, the State that issued the warrant would have to extradite you (pay to have you brought to its jurisdiction).
 Sometimes, the State will put in its...Read more »